MaxAlvarez123/osticket-prerequisites/README.md

 <img src="https://i.imgur.com/CZeJ1Ar.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step2
+Step 2

-After having downlaoded all of the necessary application in the "List of Prerequisites" you will now register PHP within IIS.
+- After having downlaoded all of the necessary application in the "List of Prerequisites" you will now register PHP within IIS.

-This is done by opening IIS as a administrator.
+- This is done by opening IIS as a administrator.

-Opening PHP manager and then selecting the PHP folder which has all of the unzipped contents from before.
+- Opening PHP manager

+- Select the PHP folder which has all of the unzipped contents from before.

 </p>